magcode/lametric-tools/README.md

 `home/lametric/playsound` with the filename (without `.mp3`) as message.

+## Indicator Apps

+You can send data to your indicator apps.
+Use the usual JSON format and send it to

+`home/lametric/widgetupdate/<yourappid>`

+example:

+`home/lametric/widgetupdate/com.lametric.bbb5ab4b3445b52f53865e49938a9b01`

+Make sure the JSON data contains no line breaks!

+## Notifications

+You can trigger notifications.
+Use the usual JSON format and send it to

+`home/lametric/notification`

+Make sure the JSON data contains no line breaks!

 ## Retrieve light sensor data

 Subscribe to topic `home/lametric/brightness` and you will receive the current light sensor measurement.